werevamp/udacity-fullstack-development-project-2/README.md

 ##Instructions

 There are two steps to run this app:

 1. Create Database
 2. Run the application

 ###Create Database

 The app will not work unless you create the database.
-To create the database run the following statement in the commandline:
+To create the database run the following statement in the command line:

 psql -f tournament.sql

+##Run the application

+Once the database is created you are ready to run the application.
+To run the application run the following statement in the command line.

+python tournment_test.py